yduf/yduf.github.io/_posts/2020-07-16-parser-treetop.md

 **Inline Method Definition**

-So rather than instanciating new Nodes;
-- you can overide default method or add custom members directly to the `SyntaxNode` like so:
+So rather than instanciating new Nodes, you can overide default method or add custom members directly to the `SyntaxNode` like so:

 {% highlight ruby %}
 # python3_parser.treetop